miguelvila02/DataLab3/README.md

 We need to create a target variable based on the goals scored.
 For simplicity, let's define the target as 1 if home team wins, 0 for draw, and -1 for away team wins.

+Build a predictor giving data:
+-capture the data
+-send to predictor